SeNDA-UAB/aDTN-platform/README.md

 <li><strong>adtn-traceroute:</strong> Traceroute application over adtn platform.
 Simply type <code>adtn-traceroute -h</code> to know how to use it.</li>
 </ul>

+<h2>aDTN Library documentation</h2>

+The documentation of the libraries can be found in <a href="http://senda-uab.github.io/aDTN-platform/">aDTN-platform page</a>

 <h2>aDTN suit update</h2>

 In order to update the aDTN suite downloading the last version from the repository, you should type the commands below as root or sudo: